-How to Determine Who Has RBF in Your Company
+How to Determine Who Suffers from RBF in Your Customer Service

 Many times it is good, happy employees guilty of RBF, however they are just not aware of the crime they are committing.
 I recently had my employees photographed in action, when interacting with a Customer, face-to-face, over the phone, or through email (yes, smiles can be heard over the phone and read in emails).
 I was shocked at the wide variety of facial expressions I saw.
 One thing was consistent, the team members who had smiles always had smiles, the ones who didn’t usually never did.
 The important thing to understand is, many of the employees who rarely smiled while interacting with Customers, demonstrating RBF, are just as nice if not nicer than the ones who consistently smiled during Customer interactions.
 However, that is not necessarily the perception the Customer or co-worker is having.
 When I showed my employees their RBF photos (i.e. serious, focused faces), they were horrified.
 They had no idea that is how they looked when they were dealing with Customers.
 It was something each of them wanted to change going forward.
 Not particularly a fan of the term RBF, Buzzfeed created a list of 17 more accurate names for RBF.

 The Best Way to Make Companies Grow is to Make Their Leaders Grow